nikryden/BlartVersenwald_III-/README.md

  - if the Text propery in GetFileNameOccurrencesInFile is null or empty

  Test:
- I created 10 test for the GetFileNameOccurrencesInFile class to get almost 100% test coverage.
+ I created 10 test for the GetFileNameOccurrencesInFile class try to cover as mutch as possible.